ibexa/documentation-user/docs/content_management/translate_content.md

 A language pair setting decides which translation service is used by default when an editor translates from one specific language to another.
 When an editor opens the **Create a new translation** modal and selects a source and target language, a matching translation service gets pre-selected, and the editor can override this selection.

-To add a language pair:

-1. Click **+ Add language pair**.
+To add a language pair, click **+ Add language pair**.

-2. Select a source language.
+1. Select a source language.
-3. Select one or more target languages.
+2. Select one or more target languages.
-4. Select a translation service.
+3. Select a translation service.
-5. Click **Save and close**.
+4. Click **Save and close**.

 ![Creating a language pair](img/translations_management_language_pairs.png "Creating a language pair")